dsor-isr/MIR-Competition-2024/README.md

 ![Your How to Chnage Mode tutorial](https://github.com/joaolehodey/MIR-Competition-2024/assets/69345264/f5825b22-a799-4b22-8411-90815c7c9de1)
 ![Your How to Arm text](https://github.com/joaolehodey/MIR-Competition-2024/assets/69345264/29a88eb8-36bf-465c-a6cd-9142a097353c)

 ***IMPORTANT:*** Please note that this simulation is very similar to the real system, including the failsafes.
 Failsafes are a set of conditions that allow the arming of the vehicle.
-These ensure the vehicle is not armed if there are sensor failures, no access to manual control, etc. Given the above, it is important that you have a source of manual inputs to act as your manual control, else you will not be able to arm the vehicle.
+These ensure the vehicle is not armed if there are sensor failures, no access to manual control, etc. Given the above, it is important that you have a source of manual inputs to act as your manual control, otherwise you will not be able to arm the vehicle.
 If you have a joystick (PS4 controller, ...) , plug it into your machine, it should be detected by QGroundControl, and will allow the arming of the vehicle.
 You may also drive the vehicle around by entering Manual Mode (check the change mode tutorial above).
-If you do not have a joystick around, you may activate the QGroundControl virtual joystick ( it does not really allow proper manual control, but is usefull to be able to arm the vehicle).
+If you do not have a joystick around, you may activate the QGroundControl virtual joystick ( it does not really allow proper manual control, but is usefull to allow the arming of the vehicle for developement purposes).
 To activate the Qgroundcontrol virtual joystick:

 ![Turn_virtual_joystick_on](https://github.com/joaolehodey/MIR-Competition-2024/assets/69345264/712050cf-608b-4dc6-81f6-9840072d41cd)